 Think about retaining T. Jerry Williams to monitor resulting legislative proposals and /or a given study committee, study commissions or select committee on your behalf as needed.
 Taking such action is often a form of insurance for your legislative or regulatory agenda.
-T. Jerry regularly monitors a number of studies and interim committees because such efforts keep him prepared to represent new clients during regular or short sessions.
+T. Jerry regularly monitors several studies and interim committees because such efforts keep him prepared to represent new clients during regular or short sessions.
 Once retained, T. Jerry continuously reviews the progress of a study and reports to his clients or potential clients on the status of any such committee work.
 And during the regular session he provides his clients with weekly and in-depth legislative reports.

 Remember, even when the North Carolina General Assembly is not in session, if study or interim committees are meeting the legislative process is still active and should be monitored.
 Joint Transportation studies are at least one example.
 Let T. Jerry monitor such activities on your behalf between sessions.
 His rates are reasonable and his successes are significant.

 Call 919-649-5941 or email T. Jerry at email@example.com